cow11023/GreaterWMS_Docker/Install GreaterWMS and Use Docker.md

 git clone https://github.com/Singosgu/GreaterWMS.git
-//you need to modify the contents of baseurl.js before running the project vim templates/public/static/baseurl.js //change 127.0.0.1 to the IP address of the server
+//you need to modify the contents of baseurl.js before running the project vim templates/public/static/baseurl.js //change 127.0.0.1 to the IP address of the server docker-compose up -d
-//Modify nginx configuration
-vim nginx.conf //If the server is deployed locally, modify 127.0.0.1 in nginx.conf to the native IP.
-If the server is deployed, modify 127.0.0.1 to the server IP docker-compose up -d
 //view the mirror operation log docker logs -f greaterwms:v2.0.25